-Furthermore, the use of the alternator as a motor is making belt-driven motor generators with added engine restart and start assist functions more widespread.
-The motor generator enables not only electric power generation, but also fully electric motor drive by replacing the rectifier in the alternator with an inverter.
-This contributes to better overall fuel efficiency because the motor assist, which employs quiet engine restarting and regenerative braking energy, reduces the vehicle's fuel consumption.
+Furthermore, the use of the alternator as a motor is increasing the adoption of belt-driven motor generators with added engine restart and start assist functions.
+The motor generator enables not only electric power generation, but also electric motor drive by replacing the rectifier in the alternator with an inverter.
+This contributes to better fuel efficiency through motor assist that features quiet engine restarting and regenerates braking energy.

 The emergence of electric power supply systems that replace conventional lead batteries with electric double layer capacitors and lithium-ion batteries is enhancing fuel economy through the recovery of larger quantities of braking energy and the expansion of the amount of drive assist energy.
-In conjunction with technological advances such as reducing semiconductor power loss, the adoption of a 48 V power supply voltage (mild hybrid) is becoming increasing common, especially in Europe.
+In conjunction with technological advances such as reducing semiconductor power loss, the adoption of a 48 V power supply voltage (mild hybrid) is becoming increasing common, especially in Europe and China.
 Electric equipment for charging systems remains a major product category that supports the spread of electrification.

-2.2.
+2. 2.
 Electric Equipment for Starting Systems

-Growing worldwide demand for stricter fuel efficiency regulations is resulting in more densely packed engine compartments due to the electrification and addition of auxiliary equipment such as turbochargers.
-Therefore, there is continuing demand for smaller, lighter, and highly efficient starters.
-In addition, many vehicles are now equipped with a start-stop system and use starters that can satisfy the far larger number of required engine starts thanks to the longer service life achieved through improvements made to their sliding and wear parts.
+Growing worldwide demand for stricter fuel economy regulations is resulting in more densely packed engine compartments due to electrification and additional auxiliary equipment such as turbochargers.
+Therefore, smaller, lighter, and highly efficient starters are required.
+In addition, many vehicles are now equipped with a startstop system and use starters that can satisfy the far larger number of required engine starts as a result of improvements made to their sliding and wear parts to increase starter service life.